Gcriste/playandtrade/README.md

-## Play and Trade app for buying and selling guitars
+## Play and Trade app for buying and selling guitars app